 Nepal, which is rich in biological diversity, should make all efforts to conserve its herbs, President Bidya Devi Bhandari has said.

-Inaugurating a factory of Yoga guru Ramdev's Patanjali Ayurveda in southern Nepal's Bara district, Bhandari said the new venture has helped create employment opportunities in the
+Inaugurating a factory of Yoga guru Ramdev's Patanjali Ayurveda in southern Nepal's Bara district, Bhandari said the new venture has helped create employment opportunities in the country.

 Nepal is rich in biological diversity and it is the need of the hour to conserve herbs that are available within in the country, Bhandari said.